-Green Energy Transition
+Green Energy Transition 7

 As nations continue to grapple with the impact of Russian sanctions and energy supply issues in the second half of the year, we expect to see bigger steps taken to develop and use green energy.
-According to Mark Carney, the former governor at the Bank of England and current head of transition investing at Brookfield Asset Management, current investment in clean energy is at a
+According to Mark Carney, the former governor at the Bank of England and current head of transition investing at Brookfield Asset Management, current investment in clean energy is at a third of the pace required to meet climate goals.
+He therefore sees the war in Ukraine as a timely reminder for the U.K., Canada and other European nations to accelerate investment in clean energy in the medium term, even if the short-term impact of this investment is a rise in fossil fuel consumption.

-&lt;sup>6 Financial Times, "The techlash is the first step to restoring a fair US economy" (15 February 2022); Bloomberg, "UK ministers to soften clampdown on tech deals" (19 April 2022); Financial Times, "How bad is the Big Tech's hiring freeze" (10 June 2022); S&P Global, "Big Tech activist shareholders deliver mixed results" (27 May 2022); Financial Times, "Crypto collapse reverberates widely among black American investors" (5 July 2022).
+Big Tech's hiring freeze" (10 June 2022); S&P Global, "Big Tech activist shareholders deliver mixed results" (27 May 2022); Financial Times, "Crypto collapse reverberates widely among black American investors" (5 July 2022).

-&lt;sup>7 Financial Times, "Clean power groups call for slicker process on UK planning and permits" (4 April 2022); Bloomberg, "Carney says clean energy investments at third of the pace needed" (21 April 2022); Financial Times, "Ukraine war creates new tensions for ESG investors" (23 May 2022); Financial Times, "Energy shock shows need to rethink green transition, Aramco chief says" (23 May 2022); The Guardian, "EU plans 'massive' increase in green energy to help end reliance on Russa" (18 May 2022); Financial Times, "Race to cut carbon emissions fuels climate tech boom" (5 May 2022).
+7 Financial Times, "Clean power groups call for slicker process on UK planning and permits" (4 April 2022); Bloomberg, "Carney says clean energy investments at third of the pace needed" (21 April 2022); Financial Times, "Ukraine war creates new tensions for ESG investors" (23 May 2022); Financial Times, "Energy shock shows need to rethink green transition, Aramco chief says" (23 May 2022); The Guardian, "EU plans 'massive' increase in green energy to help end reliance on Russa" (18 May 2022); Financial Times, "Race to cut carbon emissions fuels climate tech boom" (5 May 2022).